emcdonagh-OT/outreach/README.md

 Have you got an idea of a blog post but you don't know where to start?
 Get in touch.

-- users_requests.csv from support email and hands-on workshops

-This document will help us  keep track of wishes and requests from users via support email and from the feedback survey completed at the end Open Targets hands-on workshops.

-We will check how frequent the request is made by independent users.

-Then, **IF/WHEN** we can implement the changes (to be discussed in internal meetings).
+- users requests

-If the changes get implemented, usability testing will be carried out and the feedback of those will be available in elsewhere.
+Users get in touch through a variety of channels (social media, email support, face-to-face).
+They may report bugs or request new features/data.
+We need to triage them before putting the request into place and implementing the change.
+Usability testing will be carried out and the feedback of those will be available collated.

-This document is **NOT** an inventory of feedback gathered through usability testings of new or current aspects of the Platform.
-This is available elsewhere in Google Docs.

 - twitter strategy

 - conferences

 For a list of Open Targets workshops and materials, please go to http://www.targetvalidation.org/outreach.